angryweasel/managerreadme/README.md

 We should work together to make sure you have enough ambitious work that you are challenged and growing, if you're not learning something new every week, that's something we should work on together.
 We also want to minimize your mundane work.
 Often, your mundane work may be someone else's ambitious work.

 An exercise with this model is to simply list the work you do in a sprint (or in a 1-2 week period), and then classify it into the three categories.
 The list should have a balance of enough Ambitious work that you're not overwhelmed, and little or no Mundane work - with Comfortable work to fill the gap.
 If the balance is off, we should discuss, as there's likely a way to find balance by shifting work around, discovering new work, or stopping work on some items entirely.

+### 4. Feedback is Critical - for Everyone
+I will use the Unity 'Fierce Feedback' model frequently, and I also follow the model from Radical Candor (https://radicalcandor.com)

+I will give you frequent feedback on your work and your impact.
+I've found that the value of feedback is highest when delivered as close as possible to the related action.
+When applicable, I will try to give feedback immediately, but it will often wait until our 1o1 meeting.
+We will have regular 3Q conversations, but I will NOT wait until our 3Q to give you important feedback.

+Of course, I welcome your feedback too.
+I will make mistakes - but I want to learn and improve.
+I would especially like to know if there's something in this README that you don't think I'm doing.
+Or, if there's something I *am* doing that you think should be included here, let me know (or submit a PR with the change).